yiisoft/db/docs/en/query/with-query.md

     ->withQuery($initialQuery->union($recursiveQuery), 't1', true);
 ```

-`\Yiisoft\Db\Query\Query::withQuery()` can be called many times to prepend more CTEs to the main query.
+`\Yiisoft\Db\Query\Query::withQuery()` can be called multiple times to prepend more CTEs to the main query.
-Queries will be prepended in the same order as they attached.
+Queries will be prepended in the same order as method was called.
 If one of the queries is recursive, then the whole CTE becomes recursive.